becarpenter/book6/8. Deployment Status/Deployment by carriers.md

 networks.
 In Europe, both Belgium and Germany reach 50% of IPv6 traffic.
 Proximus, Telenet, DT, Telefonica Germany, Versatel and Vodafone Germany range from 50% to 70%.
 India shows 51% IPv6 adoption.
-Carriers there also have high IPv6 rate.
+Carriers there also have a high IPv6 rate.
 Bharti, Reliance Jio and Vodafone India find themselves between 60% and 70%.

 Whilst it cannot be gneralized, in countries with lower IPv6 adoption